-Another year’s gone by, and it’s time to check in on the latest SEO tips and tricks.
+Another year’s gone by, and it’s time to check in on 5 Essential SEO Tips and Tricks.

 The reason we write this guide every year may not be obvious to the average business owner.
 If you’re just getting started with SEO, it’s worth noting that due to Google’s consistent algorithm changes, strategies, tips, and tricks all need to evolve over time.